-Panorama of SF from Twin Peaks
+Panorama of SF from Twin Peaks taken in 2013

 In honor of Jane Jacob’s 100th birthday, I thought I’d share what I learned from San Francisco’s neighborhoods and what made them great places to be.
 Lost in the tech gentrification controversy is the fact that the City is indeed an extremely desirable place to live, so much that people sacrifice hard to have a slice of it.

 In three years of regularly walking down the Noe Valley slopes or jumping on rickety Muni buses, I saw a textured and varied environment that provided great “delight,” as the Romans say, both architecturally and culturally.
 Here’s how I personally experienced the “bowl” of neighborhoods in and near the Mission, that helped me understand why millennials are so enticed.

 Descending from the 1960s terraces of Diamond Heights is Noe Valley.
 To most Americans, it feels dense with the city’s highest concentration of row houses.
 Most of these Victorians and Edwardians are restored and immaculately maintained.
 It’s a sea of white peaks and turrets that looks like a storybook illustration.